grpc/grpc.io/content/docs/languages/node/basics.md

 var Server = new grpc.Server();
 ```
 In this case we're implementing the *asynchronous* version of `RouteGuide`,
-which provides our default gRPC server behaviour.
+which provides our default gRPC server behavior.

 The functions in `route_guide_server.js` implement all our service methods.
 Let's look at the simplest type first, `getFeature`, which just gets a `Point`